buildbot/buildbot/master/docs/manual/cfg-builders.rst

 Virtual Builders
 ~~~~~~~~~~~~~~~~

-:ref:`Dynamic-Trigger` is a technic which allows to trigger the same builder, with different parameters.
+:ref:`Dynamic-Trigger` is a method which allows to trigger the same builder, with different parameters.
-This technic is used by frameworks which store the build config along side the source code like Buildbot_travis_.
+This method is used by frameworks which store the build config along side the source code like Buildbot_travis_.
-The drawback of this technic is that it is difficult to extract statistics for similar builds.
+The drawback of this method is that it is difficult to extract statistics for similar builds.
 The standard dashboards are not working well due to the fact that all the builds are on the same builder.

 In order to overcome those drawbacks, Buildbot has the concept of virtual builder.
 If a build has the property ``virtual_builder_name``, it will automatically attach to that builder instead of the original builder.
 That created virtual builder is not attached to any master and is only used for better sorting in the UI and better statistics.
-The original builder and worker configuration is still used for all other build behaviours.
+The original builder and worker configuration is still used for all other build behaviors.

 The virtual builder metadata is configured with the following properties: